Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Tensor-network calculations

+averaged over some instances.
+These results can be directly compared to the parity results shown in Figs.~\ref{fig:P_ST_optimal},~\ref{fig:P_ST_trotter} and~\ref{fig:P_ST_encoded}.
+For comparison we also plot $N^{-1/2} - N^{-3/2}$ here.
+While the parity results in the aforementioned figures struggle to overcome $N^{-1/2} - N^{-3/2}$, the vanilla QAOA performs better than this for $p'=2$ for all $N$ and for $p=1$ for $N\gtrsim 9$. \\

 Vanilla QAOA has proven performance guarantees for fixed $p'$ in the large $N$ limit.
-For $p'=1,2,3$ these asymptotic values are respectively $0.30,0.41,0.47$, and can be found in Ref.~\cite{Farhi2020}.
+For $p'=1,2,3$ these asymptotic values are respectively $0.30,0.41,0.47$, and can be found in Ref.~\cite{Farhi2022}.
 This is thus very close to what we found numerically for small system sizes, and allows us to conclude that there are not much finite-size effects in the performance of vanilla QAOA.
 This should be contrasted with the parity-encoded algorithm for which we have seen that the performance drops asymptotically as $N^{-1/2}$ for any fixed $p$.
-Additionally, for small finite system sizes, we numerically did not manage to improve over the $p=1$ result indicated by the thick black line [see also Fig.~\ref{fig:P_ST_optimal}].